Fire Alarm control panel display lit up in blue. As part of a fire alarm system.

 What are the Fire Alarm System Categories?

-There are eight main types of fire alarm categories, each designed to cater to the unique requirements of your property.
+There are eight main types of fire alarm categories for Grade A Fire Alarm and Detection Systems, each designed to cater to the unique requirements of your property.
 These requirements are dependent on a number of variables, such as the kind of property you own, the nature of your business, the kind and value of the things inside the structure, and the degree of fire risk involved.
 The following eight types of fire alarms:

 Category M – Manual Fire Alarm Systems